-In line with its commitment to sustainability and responsible business conduct, Wärtsilä has taken an active role in the development of markets and solutions, advising national decision makers on changes in the power markets, and on relevant technical and commercial norms.
-In this way, Wärtsilä helps speed the transition to more sustainable power systems.
-Wärtsilä strives to maintain a deep understanding of market requirements, and to develop its solutions in a way that enables them to contribute effectively to improved energy system performance in the various regions of the world.
+In line with its commitment to sustainability and responsible business conduct, Wärtsilä has taken an active role in the development of markets and solutions.
+This includes advising national decision makers on changes in the power markets and on relevant technical and commercial norms.
+In this way, Wärtsilä helps and enables the transition to more sustainable power systems.
+Wärtsilä strives to maintain a deep understanding of market requirements and drivers, and to develop its solutions in a way that enables them to contribute effectively to improved energy system performance in the various regions of the world.

 Towards sustainable power systems

-Operational flexibility is needed for reacting to the rapid changes in wind and solar output.
-Power plant requirements include the following capabilities:
+Operational flexibility is needed for reacting to the rapid changes in wind and solar output and for sudden power system disturbances.
+Power plant requirements include the following features:

 - Frequent and fast starts and stops without negative wear and tear consequences

 - Cyclic operation with high up and down ramp rates

 - Minimal CO2 emissions.

 Energy efficiency means that less fuel is needed to generate electricity.
 In combined heat and power generation, energy efficiency can be significantly improved.
 Lower fuel consumption results in lower CO2 levels in power generation.

 Fuel flexibility enables the transition to more sustainable fuels whenever they become available.
 This feature becomes increasingly important when investing in new power capacity, because the plant is not fixed to any particular fuel where more sustainable fuels may be available in the future.